Medical conditions that may complicate having your tooth pulled.

 17) Asthma.

-The symptoms of asthma may be exacerbated by the stress associated with having a tooth pulled, possibly resulting in an acute asthmatic attack.
+The symptoms of asthma may be exacerbated by the stress associated with having a tooth pulled, possibly triggering an acute asthmatic attack.

 ▲ Section references – Fragiskos